arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/put_api_collection_load.md

   *false* may speed up loading a collection.
 The default value for *count* is *true*.

-On success an object with the following attributes is returned:
+A call to this API returns an object with the following attributes for compatibility reasons:

 - *id*: The identifier of the collection.